Akuli/python-tutorial/if.md

 ## Using else

-What if you want to print a different message if it's not raining?
-You could do something like this:
+What if we want to print a different message if it's not raining?
+We could do something like this:

 ```py